halyph/mind-flow/docs/blog/2026/2026-02-18-nodejs-embed-std-lib.md

 ## Nuances (Worth Knowing)

-- **“Embedded sources” isn’t the whole story:** modern Node versions also leverage **V8 snapshots** to speed up startup.
+- **“Embedded sources” isn’t the whole story:** modern Node versions also leverage **V8 snapshots** to speed up startup (see V8: [Custom startup snapshots](https://v8.dev/blog/custom-startup-snapshots)).
 The practical outcome is similar (core code is inside the binary), but some initialization work can be effectively pre-done at build time.
 - **You *can* build Node to load JS from disk:** Node supports a build option that produces a binary without embedded JS files and loads them from a directory instead.
 See [BUILDING.md](https://github.com/nodejs/node/blob/main/BUILDING.md#loading-js-files-from-disk-instead-of-embedding).
 - **JS modules vs native code:** embedding covers the JavaScript sources in `lib/`, but many built-ins also depend on native (C/C++) code and bindings (for example filesystem, crypto, compression, inspector).
 Those native parts are compiled and linked separately; embedding doesn’t mean “everything is JS”.